 Protecting your septic system after a flood

-With one in five U.S. households depending on septic systems to treat their wastewater, knowing how to protect your system after a major flood could save your system and expensive repairs.
+With one in five U.S. households depending on septic systems to treat their wastewater, knowing how to protect your system after a major flood could save your system from expensive repairs.

-Many households and businesses find themselves in flood situations.
+Many households and businesses find themselves dealing with flood situations.
 With any property flooding, it is important to take steps to protect your onsite septic wastewater system to avoid costly mistakes.
-The U.S. Environmental Protection Agency (EPA) has updated its “Septic System – What to do after the Flood brochure.”
-This brochure gives a lot of good information and tips to help the home and business owner do the right things to reduce the potential for further damage.
+The U.S. Environmental Protection Agency (EPA) has provided a “Septic System – What to do after the Flood brochure.”
+This brochure gives a lot of good information and tips to help the home and business owner do the right things to reduce the potential of further damage.

 Here are some of the tips found in the brochure:

 Do not pump the tank during flooded or saturated drainfield conditions.
 At best, pumping the tank is only a temporary solution.
 Under worst conditions, pumping it out could cause the tank to try to float out of the ground and may damage the inlet and outlet pipes.
 The best solution is to plug all drains in the basement and drastically reduce water use in the house.

 Once floodwaters have receded, there are several things homeowners should remember:

 - Do not drink well water until it is tested.
 Contact your local health department.